ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

   median AP coordinate is neutral.
 - V3 assumes the lower/posterior attachment mode is dorsal within each side.
   Missing branches and false-positive islands can still move a boundary.
+- V4 can stabilize weak or singleton attachments from their graph neighbours, but it cannot recover a branch absent from the RootletSeg support.
+It is a label-free graph baseline, not a trained graph neural network (GNN).
 - The centerline-normal world RAS frame does not model true cord torsion.
 - The heuristic score is a distance margin, not a calibrated probability.
 - This is research code and is not ready for anatomical or clinical claims.